mchenliu/Tableau_Project_Spotify_Data_Analysis/README.md

 # Steps to Build Dashboards
 ## :one: Define [User Requirements](/UserStory.md)
 **🧑‍💼 Identify Target Audience:** The dashboard is designed for myself to address two primary needs:
-  1. Overivew: Provides high-level insights into key streaming metrics of music tracks and podcast episodes.
+  1. Overview: Provides high-level insights into key streaming metrics of music tracks and podcast episodes.
   2. Streaming Details View: Enables detailed exploration of individual streaming data.

 **🌐 Overview:** Divided into three sections to provide comprehensive metrics:
-  1. Overivew: Key streaming stats:
+  1. Overview: Key streaming stats:
     - Total hours played
     - Average hours played per day
     - Number of music tracks and podcast episodes played
     - Location distribution of podcasts and music played
   2. Genre Analysis:
     - Genre composition by time of day
-    - Correlation between genre and total skips
+    - Correlation between genre and skip rate by time of day
   3. Artist Preference:
     - Total playtime by home vs. away
     - Top 5 artists/ shows by playtime